ROCm/rocBLAS/docs/source/install.rst

    git clone -b master https://github.com/ROCmSoftwarePlatform/rocBLAS.git cd rocBLAS

+Below are steps to build either

+* dependencies + library

-Below are steps to build either (dependencies + library) or (dependencies + library + client).
-You only need (dependencies + library) if you call rocBLAS from your code, or if you need to install rocBLAS for other users.
-The client contains the test code and examples.
+* dependencies + library + client

+You only need (dependencies + library) if you call rocBLAS from your code.
+The client contains the test and benchmark code.

 It is recommended that the script install.sh be used to build rocBLAS.
-If you need individual commands, they are also given.
+If you need individual commands, they are also provided.

 Use install.sh to build (library dependencies + library)
 --------------------------------------------------------